lmajowka/coinmama_exercise_client/README.md

 This will start a react app in port 3000

-go to `http://localhost:3000` to see the app running
+Navigate to `http://localhost:3000` to see the app running